kenming/wp-simplicity-core/README.md

 == Copyright & License ==
 -------------

-SimplicityCore WordPress Theme, Copyright 2017 Kenming SimplicityCore is distributed under the terms of the GNU GPL
+Simplicity Core WordPress Theme, Copyright 2017 Kenming Simplicity Core is distributed under the terms of the GNU GPL

-SimplicityCore WordPress Theme is derived from Underscores WordPress Theme, Copyright 2013 Automattic, Inc.
+Simplicity Core WordPress Theme is derived from Underscores WordPress Theme, Copyright 2013 Automattic, Inc.
 Underscores WordPress Theme is distributed under the terms of the GNU GPL

-SimplicityCore WordPress Theme bundles the following third-party resources:
+Simplicity Core WordPress Theme bundles the following third-party resources:

 Underscores
 Underscores is licensed under the Automattic license.